opsschool/curriculum/learning.rst

 safer and more likely to make a lasting impact if you take things slowly.
 Work on one thing at a time and gradually make the changes to improve your diet and health.
-As an example, start by cutting out something small, like cutting out a particular type of food that isn’t exactly healthy.
+As an example, start by cutting out something small, like cutting out a particular type of food that isn't exactly healthy.
 Not entirely, but even just cutting back is a good first step.
 Basically doing something is better than doing nothing.